-The story of the fakir (ascetic) and the king
+The Story of the Fakir (Ascetic) and the King

 Once upon a time there was a great fakir [an ascetic] who lived a simple life.
 He ate whatever he found, drank water from the nearby river and meditated under the tree in the forest on the outskirts of a town.
 Word spread and the king of the province came to know about the fakir.
+The king was impressed with the fakir’s unpretentious demeanor and his spirit of detachment.

-The fakir agreed readily, which surprised the king, who was expecting that the fakir will have to be persuaded a lot to accept the invitation.
+He decided to meet the fakir and invite him to live with him in the palace.
+When the fakir accepted the king’s invitation readily, it surprised the king a little as he was expecting that the ascetic will have to be persuaded to live and enjoy the opulent life.
 Nevertheless, the king took the fakir along with him and made lavish arrangements for his stay.

-But he kept his thoughts to himself and continued to observe the fakir.
 Six months on, the fakir was still enjoying his stay and didn’t seem to mind this majestic life one bit.
 By now the king had become convinced that the fakir had only been pretending in the forest.
 He decided to confront him.

 On meeting the fakir, the king said, “When I first met you, I was impressed by your austere lifestyle and minimum needs.
 Your life was an example of renunciation.
 But what I now see is totally the opposite.
 You seem to be enjoying every material pleasure there is.
 So what is the difference between you and me?”

 The fakir smiled and said, “I was waiting for you to ask me this question but I will answer you tomorrow morning.”
 The next morning the fakir appeared before the king wearing his old tattered clothes.